Run/Debug Configuration: Attach to Node.js/Chrome

 Specific Attach to Node.js/Chrome configuration settings

-In this text box, specify the host where the application is running.
+In this field, specify the host where the application is running.

-In this text box, specify the port passed to
+In this field, specify the port passed to

 Select this checkbox to enable the IntelliJ IDEA built-in debugger to re-attach to a running Node.js process after the code of the application is changed.
 This lets you debug Node.js applications that use the nodemon utility, which automatically reloads your Node.js process when the code is updated.
 See Debugging an application that uses nodemon for details.